cdl-mint/DT_API/README.md

 The energy consumption of microcontrollers are measured in terms of current, power, and voltage with the INA_219 current sensor for minimising the energy consumption as much as possible.

+#### UseCase-3: Smart_Room

+The smart room set up established with zigbee2mqtt which acts as a gateway that connects the zigbee network to mqtt network  and the interactions to the smart devices are operated from the fast API.

 #### DT_API

 The digital twin represents the api that is created for performing the CRUD operations for the airquality  and energy consumption use-case.